JustinBeaudry/screentime-mcp/README.md

 ## Metadata

 I was inspired to create this after reading a [HackerNews comment](https://news.ycombinator.com/item?id=44684966) in a thread about an [Apple Health MCP Server](https://github.com/neiltron/apple-health-mcp).
 A high school researcher introduced me to the available ScreenTime sqlite data, as he used it in his attention/performance-tracking project.
-As I note on that thread]:
+As I note [on that thread](https://news.ycombinator.com/item?id=44689345):
 ```
 I’ve found good value in making purpose-build MCP servers like that with the general model: Data<>DuckDB<>MCP<>LLM With verbose description for the LLM of an “sql” tool endpoint for it to use to explore.
 ```

+I have since been using Claude to help improve the raw tool.
+This involves improving the [Tool Description](./internal/mcp/screentime_sql.tooldesc.md) and the pre-flight [SQL View Creation](./internal/db/duckdb_up.sql).
+I ask Claude to do some work with the tool, look at the problems it had with it (e.g. DuckDB dialect issues, timestamp conversion) and create changes.
+Since it knows the view and the tool description, it can do much of the heavy lifting itself, with a human guiding it along (mostly as a piece of meat restarting Claude Desktop).

 ## Credits and License

 Copyright (c) 2025 Neomantra Corp.
 Authored by Evan Wies for [AgentDank](https://github.com/AgentDank), based on the [`dank-mcp`](https://github.com/agentdank/dank-mcp) codebase.